Car Insurance FAQs

 Will my car insurance rates rise after a claim?

 Your car insurance premiums may increase after a claim, depending on your insurer and your situation.
-If you’re the at-fault party, it is likely your premiums will increase.
-Therefore, if you were to make more than one claim in, say, a 12-month period, your insurer will see you as a greater risk to insure, which may reflect in higher premiums.
+If you’re the at-fault party, it’s likely your premiums will increase.
+So, if you were to make multiple claims in a period, your insurer will see you as a greater risk to insure, which may result in higher premiums.

 How do I report a car accident to my insurer?

-After you become involved in an accident, contact your insurer right away with your policy number and details of your accident.
-You may choose to do this over the phone, or, depending on your insurer, you can go online to begin your claims process.
+Your insurer may ask you for your policy number and further details of your accident.
+You may choose to do this over the phone or, depending on your insurer, you can go online to begin your claims process.

 Be sure to provide as much information to your insurer as possible, including:

-• The details of any other person who is involved in the accident.
-These details include their name, their licence number, and their contact number.
+• The details of any other person involved in the accident.
+These include their name, licence number and contact details

-• If applicable, the details of the other driver’s car or property (i.e. their registration number and their car’s make, model, and colour).
+• If applicable, the details of the other driver’s car or property (e.g. their registration number and their car’s make, model and colour);

-• Any witnesses’ contact details.
-If there are witnesses, they may be able to help substantiate your claim.
+• Any witnesses’ contact details (they may be able to help substantiate your claim)

 Depending on your insurer, you may be able to track the progress of your claim online.
 If they require more information, they’ll contact you.